Manipal-Map/JanAdhikar-v2/README.md

 ---

-## ⚠️ Legal & Engineering Disclaimer
+## Important Disclaimer

 > **This is a legal drafting tool, not a law firm.** JanAdhikar generates documents using AI models against official statutory standards, but every citizen must:
-> - ✅ Verify all names, dates, amounts, and facts before submission
+> - Verify all names, dates, amounts, and facts before submission
-> - ✅ Confirm the application is addressed to the correct PIO / office
+> - Confirm the application is addressed to the correct PIO / office
-> - ✅ Consult a legal professional for complex or high-stakes disputes
+> - Consult a legal professional for complex or high-stakes disputes

 ---